reanahub/docs.reana.io/docs/reference/reana-client-cli-api/index.md

 Download workspace files.

-The `download` command allows to download workspace files.
+The `download` command allows to download workspace files and directories.
 By default, the files specified in the workflow specification as outputs are downloaded.
 You can also specify the individual files you would like to download, see examples below.
-Note that downloading directories is not yet supported.

 Examples: